centrifugal/centrifugo/docs/content/faq.md

 [Centrifugo](https://github.com/centrifugal/centrifugo) is server built on top of [Centrifuge](https://github.com/centrifugal/centrifuge) library for Go language.

+This documentation was built to describe Centrifugo.
+Though many things said here can be considered as extra documentation for Centrifuge library.

 ### I have not found an answer on my question here:

 We have [gitter chat room](https://gitter.im/centrifugal/centrifugo) - welcome!